 Brandy Michelle Rodgers

-Michelle graduated from Arkansas State University in 2005.
+Brandy graduated from Arkansas State University in 2005.
 She became a licensed funeral director in 2007.
-When she is not working, Michelle enjoys spending time with her two daughters and riding motorcycles with her family.
+When she is not working, Brandy enjoys spending time with her two daughters and riding motorcycles with her family.

 This site is provided as a service of SCI Shared Resources, LLC.
 The Dignity Memorial brand name is used to identify a network of licensed funeral, cremation and cemetery providers that include affiliates of Service Corporation International, 1929 Allen Parkway, Houston, Texas.
 With over 2,000 locations, Dignity Memorial providers proudly serve over 300,000 families a year.